How Our Content Writing Services Gained 141,989 Site Visits In 4 Months

-However these days I now go back over old content using a great tool from the guys at App Sumo.
+However these days I now go back over old content using a great tool from the guys at Sumo

 The tool is called Content Analytics and it is free and takes second to set up.

-Just download the app sumo plug in from the WordPress plugin directory and you can add it from their internal app store, once activated you just click and start recording your page and leave it for a week or more, depending on your traffic.
+Just download the app sumo plugin from the WordPress plugin directory and you can add it from their internal app store, once activated you just click and start recording your page and leave it for a week or more, depending on your traffic levels.

-When you go back to the page you will have a colour coded report on top of your content that shows how weel it is doing.
+When you go back to the page you will have a colour coded report on top of your content that shows how well it is doing.

 If we look at my Facebook Traffic article and analyse its performance we can see the following: